MoveOnOrg/parsons/docs/mobile_commons.rst

 Overview
 ********

-`Auth0 <https://auth0.com/>`_ is an authentication and authorization platform.
-This Parsons integration with the `Auth0 Management API <https://auth0.com/docs/api/management/v2>`_ supports fetching and deleting user records.
+`Mobile Commons <https://uplandsoftware.com/>`_ is an SMS messaging platform.
+This Parsons integration with the Mobile Commons REST API supports opting out profiles.

 **********
 Quickstart